thesimoneliu/UIGearshift/README.md

 This is a response to Tesla's 5-day coding challenge.

-I started from discovery and research by looking at current Tesla test-drive and touchscreen videos.
+I started from discovery and research by looking at current Tesla test-drive and touchscreen videos.<br/>
-I am aware that this digital Gear-shifter should be designed under a bigger system and affect other elements on the screen such as the right-side view, the speed display, other elements' positions and etc, which might cause too much complexity if all taken into considerations.
+I am aware that this digital Gear-shifter should be designed under a bigger system and affect other elements on the screen such as the right-side view, the speed display, other elements' positions and etc, which might cause too much complexity if all taken into considerations.<br/>
-So I decided to focus only on the gear shifter itself that should be placed on the left side of the screen.
+So I decided to focus only on the gear shifter itself that should be placed on the left side of the screen.<br/>

 1. Visual Metaphor